On Picard Groups of Perfectoid Covers of Toric Varieties: Introduction

 \subsection{Acknowledgments}

 Dorfsman-Hopkins thanks Sebastian Bozlee and Martin Olsson for extremely enlightening comments and conversations.
 Ray would like to thank Andres Fernandez Herrero, Kiran Kedlaya, Ravi Ramakrishna and Mike Stillman for some helpful conversations.
+The authors also thank the anonymous referee for providing careful and detailed comments and suggestions, and for correcting an error in a previous draft.
 While working on this paper Dorfsman-Hopkins was partially supported by NSF grant DMS-1439786 while in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI and NSF RTG grant DMS-1646385 as part of the Research Training Group in arithmetic geometry at the University of California, Berkeley.
-Wear was partially supported by NSF grant DMS-1502651.
+Wear was partially supported by NSF grant DMS-1502651 and NSF RTG grant \#1840190.